dhillonfarms/randomCode/networking.md

   - 100GBASE-LR4 - 100 Gbps
 - The cost associated is a port hourly cost and outbound data transfer
 - Low and consistent latency with high speeds
+- Requirements are:
+  - Auto negotiation must be disabled.
+Port Speed and Full duplex to be set manually
+  - The on-prem router must support BGP
+  - 802.1Q used for segragating traffic on same physical link, so 802.1Q encapsulation must be supported
+  - Public or Private ASN can be used
+- Encryption in DX
+  - By default, DX traffic is not encrypted
+  - Ideally setup level 4 (TLS) encryption at hosts communicating over DX.
-- MACSec
+  - MACSec - Layer 2 encryption
     - frame encryption - layer 2
     - provides encryption for hop by hop layer-2 devices
     - Provides confidentiality, data integrity, data origin authenticity and replay protection.
     - It is not an end to end encryption standard like IPSec but mostly hop to hop encryption
     - Must use a unidirectional secure channel with an identifier called Secure Channel Identifier (SCI)
     - Modifies MACSec encapsulation by insertion 16 byte MACSec tag and 16 byte integrity check
     - Used primarily between AWS DX Router in the AWS Direct Connect cage and the customer DX Router at a DX location or at on-prem location
+  - VPN IPSec over DX - Layer 3 encryption
+    - Must have Public VIF
+    - PUblic VIF used to connect to Public IP of AWS VPN using VGW or TGW.
+    - Limited by bandwidth of VGW i.e. 1.25 Gbps, so instead use TGW that does not have 1.25 GBps BW.
 - Virtual Interfaces
   - Since DX is a single physical connection, VIFs allows to run multiple layer-3 networks over the direct connect
   - Virtual Interfaces are a combination BGP Peering Sessions and VLAN where BGP is used for authentication and route exchange while VLANs are used to provide isolation.
-Total of 50 private VIFs and 1 transit VIF can be configured on each physical DX
+Total of 50 private VIFs and 1 transit VIF can be configured on each physical DX.
+  - You must provision VIFs over physical connection.
+Basically VIF is a config consisting primarily of an 802.1Q VLAN.
+  - So basically your on-prem traffic to the DX location can be tagged with unique VLANs.
+The same VLANs will be used over the private or public VIFs to route the traffic as appropriate.
+  - VIF Parameters
+    - Needed either hosted or dedicated DX connection or LAG
+    - Type (Public or Private or Transit)
+    - Name
+    - Owner (Your AWS account or other AWS account for a hosted VIF)
+    - Gateway Type (only for Private VIFs) i.e. VPG or DX GW
+    - VLAN ID
+      - Should not be duplicated over same DX connections
+      - Range 1 - 4094
+      - For hosted connections, VLAN ID is configured by partner
+    - BGP Config
+      - IPv4 or IPv6
+      - For public VIFs - a /30 public IP is allocated by you.
+If you dont have it, ask AWS
+      - For Private, any IP range from 169.254.0.0/16
+      - For IPv6, automatically allocated /125 range
+      - ASN public or private.
+The Public ASN must be owned by customer
+      - MD5 authentication key
+      - Prefixes to be advertised (only for public VIF).
+AWS verifies that you do own this range.
+    - Jumbo frames
+      - private - 9001 MTU
+      - transit VIF - 8500 MTU.
+      - Not supported on public VIF
   - Public VIFs
+    - Enables your On-prem network to all AWS Public IPs globally.
+So to restrict access to a certain region, you can download the ip-ranges.json document and filter out the IPs for the region that you want and whitelist these.
     - Used to communicate to services that don't run in VPC or have public IPs if they do run in VPCs or services that work in AWS public zone such as SNS, SQS, S3
+    - Since VPN creates public IP tunnels with VGW, these can be accessed as well.
+This helps creating VPN over DX.
     - can access all public zone regions across AWS global network over single public VIF
+    - From customer router to AWS, max 1000 route prefixes can be advertised.
+From AWS side, max 100 prefixes can be advertised.
-    - YOu can advertise any public IPs you own over BGP
+    - You can advertise any public IPs you own over BGP
     - Public VIF and VPN:
       - Encrypted and authenticated connection over DX
       - This implementation uses public VIFs as the connection is being made to VGW/TGW public endpoints.
 Even though a public VIF is used, the connection created into the VPC is still private